CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Experiments

-Among the methods focusing on distribution alignment, such as DANN, CDAN, and VADA, they tend to achieve the highest accuracy scores under $\alpha = \text{None}$.
-However, their performances degrade significantly as the serverity of label shift increases.
-For instance, under $\alpha = 0.5$ in USPS$\to$MNIST task, DANN and CDAN perform worse than source-only training by 2.8\% and 5.4\%, respectively.
+We report the results on USPS$\to$MNIST, STL$\to$CIFAR and VisDA-2017 in Table \ref{table:usps2mnist_mean}, \ref{table:stl2cifar_mean} and \ref{table:visda17_mean} respectively.
+Methods focusing on distribution alignment such as DANN, CDAN, and VADA tend to achieve the highest accuracy scores under $\alpha = \text{None}$.
+However, their performances degrade significantly as label shift becomes more severe.
+For instance, under $\alpha = 0.5$ in USPS$\to$MNIST task, SDAT and MIC perform worse than No DA by 5.0\% and 3.0\%, respectively.

-On the other hand, baseline methods in the third group that explicitly address label distribution shift, such as ASA, sDANN and IWCDAN, often outperform distribution alignment methods under severe label shift ($\alpha \in \{1.0, 0.5\}$).
-However, they fall behind these methods when label shift is mild or nonexistent ($\alpha \in \{\text{None}, 10.0\}$) by a large margin of 2-4\% in the STL$\to$CIFAR task.

-In contrast, \algoname outperforms baseline methods on 11 out of 15 transfer tasks.
-It achieves the second-highest average accuracies when there is no label shift in the USPS$\to$MNIST and STL$\to$CIFAR tasks, and outperforms the second-best methods by 3.6\%, 1.6\% and 0.7\% under $\alpha = 0.5$ in the USPS$\to$MNIST, STL$\to$CIFAR and VisDA-2017 tasks, respectively.
-The robustness of \algoname to different label shift levels is further demonstrated by its highest average accuracy results, surpassing the second-best methods by 4.1\%, 1.8\% and 1.0\% on the 3 benchmark datasets.
+In contrast, \algoname outperforms baseline methods on 10 out of 15 transfer tasks.
+It achieves the second-highest average accuracies when there is no label shift in the USPS$\to$MNIST and STL$\to$CIFAR tasks.
+This gap in performance of \algoname and other baselines under no label shift could be because support alignment is an extreme relaxation of distribution alignment \cite{tong2022adversarial}, which can still deliver competitive performance when the label shift level is mild \cite{zhao2019learning,rangwani2022closer}.
+Notably, under more severe label shifts, \algoname outperforms the second-best methods by 3.6\%, 1.8\% and 0.7\% under $\alpha = 0.5$ in the USPS$\to$MNIST, STL$\to$CIFAR and VisDA-2017 tasks, respectively.
+The robustness of \algoname to different label shift levels is further demonstrated by its highest average accuracy results, surpassing the second-best methods by 2.2\% and 1.9\% on USPS$\to$MNIST and STL$\to$CIFAR, respectively.
+We, therefore, hypothesize that aligning the conditional feature support is more robust to label distribution shift than explicitly aligning the conditional feature distribution, which is performed in IWDAN, IWCDAN, MARS, and OSTAR.

-In comparison to IWCDAN, which tries to align the conditional feature \textit{distribution} also by using pseudo labels, \algoname consistently provides higher accuracy across 15 transfer tasks, surpassing IWCDAN by a margin of 3.6\% in terms of average accuracy on the STL$\to$CIFAR dataset.
-We hypothesize that aligning the conditional feature support is more robust to label distribution shift than aligning the conditional feature distribution.
-On the other hand, the performance of \algoname is also consistently higher than that of ASA, which agrees with our theoretical analysis \ref{remark:cssd-vs-ssd} that justifies minimizing CSSD over minimizing SSD.